Cybister yulensis: Taxonomy

 The holotype resides in the Hungarian Natural History Museum in Budapest.
 It was collected from Yule Island.
 Its sex is unspecified.
 What led Félix Guignot to name and describe the species in 1956 was the same museum's providing him with an earlier Cybister yulensis specimen.
 It came within a boxed assortment of Dytiscidae from around the world.

 Distribution and habitat

 Cybister yulensis occurs in Australia and New Guinea.
 The Australian states where it occurs include the Northern Territory and the north of Queensland and Western Australia.
-In New Guinea, it is mainly found in Yule Island, Papua New Guinea, the species’ namesake.
-Its habitat is lentic, often coastal, environments.
+Its distribution in Queensland ranges from Cape York to Cairns.
+In New Guinea, it is found in the southeast, especially Yule Island, the species’ namesake, in Papua New Guinea.
+Its habitat is lentic, often coastal environments.

 Description

 Form

 The adults are elliptic in shape, like many other Cybister species.
 The species’ shape is widest in the space right behind the center.
 There, both elytra are slightly flanged.
 Conversely, the shape thins the most in the front.

 The dorsal surface is foveolate, with densely-packed minute punctures.
 This punctures occur most prominently on the head.
 On both the head and pronotum are another group of punctures that are larger and more spaced-out.
 The elytra are not completely smooth either, having a series of large, elongate, shallow, and moderately distinct punctures along with very fine reticulation.
 The spaces, or meshes, between the lining of this reticulation are minute.
 The grooves mark the whole elytra bar the margins.

 On the ventral side, the prosternal apophysis on the prothorax is almost flat.
 Along with that, it widens at the base.
 The base is foveolate and has a clear and almost straight anterior edge.
 The prothoracic process is flat, weakly margined, and moderately broad.
 Its apex is sharply pointed, often widely and shallowly grooved anteriorly with the grooves open anteriorly.
 The anal sternite is edged.

 Reduced punctures and very weak reticulation, also with minute meshes, appear on the metacoxal plate of the hind legs.
 The lines of the metacoxa are short and widely separated from each other.
 Anteriorly, they moderately diverge.
 The metacoxal lobe is weakly tuberculate, and is weakly grooved posteriorly.
 The metatrochanter is roundly pointed posteriorly.